ideas-productivity/ideas-productivity.github.io/_events/bssw-tutorials/bsswt-2019-01-14-ecpam.md

 # after registration closes or after the event, when it is no longer useful.
 #
 artifacts:
-  - label: Tutorial Webpage
+  - label: Tutorial webpage
     bsswt-event-label: 2019-01-14-ecpam
-  - label: Presentation Slides
+  - label: Slides
     format: FigShare
     doi: 10.6084/m9.figshare.7581746
 #